ietf-teep/architecture/draft-ietf-teep-architecture.md

     different CAs can be chosen by each TAM, and different device CAs can be used by different device manufacturers.

-## Different Renditions of TEEP Architecture
+## Multiple TEEs in a Device
+Some devices might implement multiple TEEs.
+In these cases, there might be one shared TEEP Broker that interacts with all the TEEs in the device.
-There is nothing prohibiting a device from implementing multiple TEEs.
-In addition, some TEEs (for example, SGX) present themselves as separate containers within memory without a controlling manager within the TEE.
-In these cases, the Rich Execution Environment hosts multiple TEEP brokers, where each Broker manages a particular TEE or set of TEEs.
-Enumeration and access to the appropriate TEEP Broker is up to the Rich Execution Environment and the Untrusted Applications.
+However, some TEEs (for example, SGX) present themselves as separate containers within memory without a controlling manager within the TEE.
+As such, there might be multiple TEEP Brokers in the Rich Execution Environment, where each TEEP Broker communicates with one or more TEEs associated with it.

+Enumeration and access to the appropriate
+TEEP Broker is up to the Rich Execution Environment and the Untrusted Applications.
 Verification that the correct TA has been reached then becomes a matter of properly verifying TA attestations, which are unforgeable.

 The multiple TEEP Broker approach is shown in the diagram below.
-For brevity, TEEP Broker 2 is shown interacting with only one TAM and Untrusted Application, but no such limitation is intended to be implied in the architecture.
+For brevity, TEEP Broker 2 is shown interacting with only one TAM and Untrusted Application and only one TEE, but no such limitations are intended to be implied in the architecture.

 ~~~~
    +-------------------------------------------+